 As you wait for your baby to reach his or her milestones –one of the most awaited milestones is walking.
 Why is he or she crawling and then walking – are some of the prominent questions in the mind of a mother?
-The first year after your baby is born is filled with surprises as you watch him/her reach a particular milestone.
+The first year after your baby is born is filled with surprises as you watch him/her reach a particular baby milestone.
 Though it happens all of a sudden, the preparations keep happening even when we are not watching.
 Among the various milestones, the one that we parent anxiously wait is "When do My Baby Start Walking?
 And once that is mastered, there is no stopping the baby!
 Why is he or she crawling and then walking – are some of the prominent questions in the mind of a mother?

 In the first few months, your baby looks on to you for help to move around.
 But gradually as they reach the 10th month, they figure out ways to do it themselves.
-It's an amazing sight to watch them crawling, rolling, scooting, in fact doing everything possible to get to where they want.
+It's an amazing sight to watch him/her crawling, rolling, scooting, in fact doing everything possible to get to where they want.
 How do we know our baby is ready to take the first few steps?
 Are there signs to look for?
 When does this start?
-Let's know more on all of this.
+[Read - When Do Babies Start Crawling?]

-How Will I Know My Baby Is Ready To Walk?
+How to Know That Baby is Ready to Walk?

 - Uses Hands to Climb Stairs: Some children start climbing stairs using their hands.
 These children develop mobility in the feet faster.
 When you watch your child doing this, you know it's time to guide them towards the first step